rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 - **OpenVPN 3 Core** should have a checkmark
 - click **Default VPN** and choose the VPN you have imported
 - **Connect on Boot** should have a checkmark
+- **Pause VPN connection after screen off** should be enabled if you wish to save your battery and reduce data usage, and only want to block things while you're actively using your phone.

 Click the back button a couple times until you are at the **Profiles** Tab again.
 - Clicking the name of the VPN profile you imported should trigger a connection.